valgur/xtr/docs-src/xtrctl.rst

 xtrctl level <level> [options] [pattern] <socket path>

-The level command sets the log level to *level* for sinks matching the given pattern, or for all sinks if no pattern is specified.
+The level command sets the log level to *level* for sources matching the given pattern, or for all sources if no pattern is specified.
 Valid values for *level* are 'none', 'fatal', 'error', 'warning', 'info' or 'debug' (please refer to the :ref:`log levels <log-levels>` section of the API reference or **libxtr**\(3\)).